omniosorg/omniosorg.github.io/_posts/2017-07-24-first-bloody.md

 shutting down properly.
 Andy quickly identified the likely culprit and backed out the offending commit and published an updated within hours.

-This website has also matured considerabl, it looks much better now than a few days ago and it comes with much more content.
+This website has also matured considerably, it looks much better now than a few days ago and it comes with much more content.
 We already integrated two contributions from Rich Murphey @rich-murphey (thank you).
 If you would also like to contribute, please send us your pull